CSbyGB/pentips/Tools/passwords-tools.md

 Cewl can be used to generate a wordlist from a website, this can make you gain a lot of time and it was definitely helpful for me on a lot of CTF ;)

 - `cewl http://website/ > pass.txt`
-- `cewl -w pass.txt -m 8 http://website` -m 8 will specify to find words of 8 chars or more
+- `cewl -w pass.txt -m 8 http://website` -m 8 will specify to find words of 8 chars or more we can also use `--lowecase`

 ## Username generator